microsoft/CNTK/Documentation/Documents/Configuration Files.md

     -   \[Reader\] – reader configuration section to read the test dataset

 -   **createLabelMap** – creates a label mapping file from the dataset for readers that support it.
-Currently UCIFastReader is the only reader that supports this action.
+Currently, UCIFastReader is the only reader that supports this action.

     -   section – the section name (usually a *train* section) which has the reader sub-section that will be used to generate the label mapping file.
 The labelMappingFile property in this reader section will be written to with the results of the map file generation.

     -   minibatchSize – the minibatch size to use when creating the label mapping file

--   **edit** – execute an Model Editing Language (MEL) script.
+-   **edit** – execute a Model Editing Language (MEL) script.

     -   editPath – the path to the Model Editing Language (MEL) script to be executed